FranciscoOrtizTena/project_of_the_week/README.md

 ## Learn by doing

-This GitHub repository is related to the challenge made by Data Talks Club referred under the following link
+This GitHub repository is related to the challenge made by [DataTalksClub](https://github.com/DataTalksClub/project-of-the-week) referred under the following link